So get dialing! Get talking! Networking! Profile Building!

 Will automatically minimise the negative impacts associated with having to manage, support, train and develop poor sales performers, as well as make the rest of the team/business feel you’ve not deserted them.

-What’s the Cost of Not Managing Poor Sales Performance?
+What’s the Cost of Not Hitting Sales Targets?

 It’s estimated that in any one year between 50% and 55% of sales staff don’t make sales target.

 The reality is, if you’re not managing poor sales performance in your company, managing it so every sales person hits target in your business, you could be missing out on the opportunity of doubling your sales turnover without increasing your headcount!

 ”…you could be missing out on the opportunity of doubling your sales turnover without increasing your headcount!”

 Now that’s a shocker.